mbukowicz/mbukowicz.github.io/_posts/2020-05-31-how-kafka-stores-messages.md

 What is important, is that a hybrid approach is possible to achieve.
-As an example, you could rely on OS to do the flushing for most of the topics but explicitly fsync on topics where you refuse to compromise on durability.
+As an example, you could rely on OS to do the flushing for most of the topics but set up explicit fsync on topics where you refuse to compromise on durability.

 So if you are a little bit paranoid about a certain topic you may force fsync after every single message: